Costco Wine Guide

 It’s nothing fancy, but it works.

 Instead of spending days on a PDF guide that will be immediately outdated, I decided to write down all the wines that came to mind that I’ve loved from Costco. keep in mind, this is Costco in Canada - so the prices and products won’t always align!
-I know for a fact this list isn’t all inclusive, but I will add to it as I remember past bottles or try new ones.
+I know for a fact this list isn’t all-inclusive, but I’ll add to it as I remember past bottles or try new ones!

 Also - let’s build this list together!